metalbear-co/mirrord.dev/content/docs/using-mirrord/sessions.md

 +------------------+-----------------------------+-----------+---------------------------------------------------------------+----------------------------------------------------------+------------------+
 ```

-## Stop active Operator sessions
+### Stop active Operator sessions

-Whenever a user starts mirrord with the `operator` feature enabled, the Operator assigns a
-session to this user, until they stop running mirrord, at which point the session is closed
-in the Operator automatically.
-Users may also forcefully stop a session with the
+Users may also forcefully stop a session with the `mirrord operator session` CLI commands.
-`mirrord operator session` CLI commands.
-These allow users to manually close Operator sessions
+These allow users to manually close Operator sessions while they're still alive  (user is
-while they're still alive (user is still running mirrord).
+still running mirrord).

 The session management commands are: